Fish migration excursion for interested parties at Lieversche Diep on Sunday 29 June

 - Directions: Drive south from café 't Hart van Lieveren towards Langelo.
 You will find the sandy path on your right after about 150-200 meters.

-- Please come by bike or on foot, to minimize disruption to the environment.
-If you do come by car, you can park on the shoulder along Zuidesch (not on the sand path).
+- Please come by bike or on foot, to minimise disruption to the environment.
+If you do come by car, you can park on the verge along Zuidesch (not on the sand path).